 January

 To apply, you must be a full-time high school student attending a public, private, or home-school in the Greater Boston Area.
 If you happen to be the finalist, you will receive all expenses paid trip to MIT that includes: presentation of research proposals, meeting with MIT professors in the student’s area of interest, personalized tours of MIT research laboratories, attending MIT’s spring tech symposium, opportunity to attend MIT classes and experience MIT student life, the budget of $1000 to implement a project, and weekly mentorship meetings with MIT student mentors.
 The deadline is January 1st.
-Read more here
+Read more here.

 This will award (2) $1000 scholarships to graduating students in Massachusetts.
 The State winners will be forwarded to the National JCI Senate and will be eligible for additional $1000 scholarships.
 We will also award a special $500 scholarship based on need and special circumstances.
 To be eligible, applicants must be a graduating student in Massachusetts who plans to continue their education at an accredited post-secondary college, university or vocational school.
-The deadline is January 14th.
+The deadline is January 13th.
 More info. here.

 These are for students entering their junior, senior, fifth, or master’s degree year.
-The deadline to apply is January 28th.
+The deadline to apply is January 26th.
 Learn more here.

 February